 Visit El Alamein

-El Alamein Add-on Located on the Mediterranean coast, just 4 hours north of Cairo, lies El Alamein, where two extended battles were fought during World War II.
+El Alamein, located on the Mediterranean coast, just 4 hours north of Cairo, lies El Alamein, where two extended battles were fought during World War II.
 Some 13,000 Allied soldiers were killed and 70,000 were wounded in the battle.
 Come and pay your respects at the Commonwealth War Cemetery and visit the local war museum.
 Would you like to see more of Egypt? check out our other add-ons.

 Prices & Dates